-Media psychology including: psychology of narrative, psychology of entertainment media, and, psychology of narrative health and risk messages—particularly the role of realism, emotion, and empathy in processing story characters and in attitude change and persuasion.
+Media psychology including: psychology of narrative, psychology of entertainment media, and, psychology of narrative health and risk messages.
+Current research focuses on how audiences process and understand story characters in a variety of entertainment and persuasive messages.

 My current focus is on the psychological processes involved in understanding characters in stories across a broad spectrum of media and stories including health messages, commercial messages and entertainment.
 Other scholarly work is aimed at the role of theory in creating generalizable knowledge.

 Psychology of Entertainment Media (Comm 4220), Advanced Communication Theory (Comm 6810), and Seminar in Psychology of Entertainment (Comm 7220).

 - Top Paper Panel (First Author Jeff Niederdeppe) (2010) Health Communication Division of the International Communication Association

 - Top Paper Panel (First Author Hyo Pak), Mass Communication Division (2008) International Communication Association

 - Top Paper (2005) Information Systems Division of the International Communication Association

 - Top Paper (2004) Information Systems Division of the International Communication Association